coap-security/coap-ace-poc-overview/README.md

 # CoAP/ACE PoC: Project overview

-*Preview version.
-While the general statements in this document are accurate to the best of the author's knowledge, statements pertaining to the particulars of the demo implementation are subject to change until software development is complete.*

 The CoAP/ACE Proof-of-Concept project demonstrates the use of CoAP[^1], the IETF's standard application protocol for the Internet of Things, and ACE[^2], the corresponding authorization framework.